-Article 2.5 Health Professions Faculty Appointments and Promotions Committee - The Health Professions Faculty Appointments and Promotions Committee is SHP committee that evaluates candidates for faculty appointments, promotions, and granting of tenure and makes recommendations to the Health Professions Dean.
-The Committee is responsible to (1) assist the Dean in planning and implementing policies and procedures for appointment and promotion SHP faculty members, (2) create guidelines, procedures, and processes for managing its duties, (3) review qualifications of individuals to be recommended for appointments and/or promotions to associate professor and above in the SHP, and for tenure promotions.
-The committee does not review appointments to instructor or assistant professor level which are made at the discretion of the Dean, and (4) forward appointments and promotions recommendations to the Dean.
+Article 2.5 Health Professions Faculty Appointments and Promotions Committee - The Health Professions Faculty Appointments and Promotions Committee is the SHP committee that evaluates candidates for faculty appointments, promotions, and granting of tenure and makes recommendations to the Health Professions Dean.
+The Committee is responsible to (1) assist the Dean in planning and implementing policies and procedures for appointment and promotion SHP faculty members, (2) create guidelines, procedures, and processes for managing its duties, (3) review qualifications of individuals to be recommended for appointments and/or promotions to associate professor and above in the SHP, and for tenure promotions, and (4) forward appointments and promotions recommendations to the Dean..
+The committee does not review appointments to instructor or assistant professor level which are made at the discretion of the Dean.